DavidKrGH/BackupScript/README.md

   - To automate backup tasks, the execution of the backup job must be scheduled.
 Under Unraid, the "User Scripts" application can be used for this purpose.
 Alternatively, a cron job can be created directly under Linux systems.
 Detailed instructions are provided for this.

 ### **1. Download the repository** ###
-- Download the entire repository and place all the directories and files it contains in a new directory named "BackupScript".
-Pay attention to the correct spelling of the directory name.
+- Download the entire repository and place all the directories and files it contains in a new directory.
+The name "BackupScript" is recommended.
+If "BackupScript" is not selected as the name of the root directory, this must be taken into account in the Docker commands during setup.
 The resulting folder structure is shown below.
-If the name of the root directory "BackupScript" is changed, this must be taken into account in the backup jobs under the variable "path_to_BackupScript" and in the Docker commands during setup.
-Do not change the naming or structure of the repository content unless you are explicitly asked to do so in the instructions.
+Do not change the name or structure of the repository content unless you are explicitly requested to do so in the instructions.
 Place the filled "BackupScript" directory in a suitable location of your choice on your system.

 ```
 └── BackupScript